 Michael has over twenty years of leadership experience spanning the nonprofit, for- profit, and government sectors.
 He is passionate about leveraging his substantial background in data analysis, capacity building, and partnership development to create educational equity for everyone.
 Most recently, he spent five years at the crowdfunding nonprofit Kiva, expanding access to education for thousands of children and young adults around the world through increased access to financial aid.
 He has also spent time in the classroom, teaching computer literacy to adult immigrant populations, at a low-income community center, and to residents at a shelter for battered women.
 Michael holds an A.S. from De Anza Community College, a B.S. from San Francisco State University, and graduate degrees from both St. John's College and Harvard.

-Shelley is currently the Executive Director of MARINSPACE, a local non-profit that strengthens networks of community organizations by providing collaboration and shared workspace services.
+Shelley works as Marin Promise's Milestone Manager for the College Enrollment Action Team.
+Shelley is also the Executive Director of MARINSPACE, a local non-profit that strengthens networks of community organizations by providing collaboration and shared workspace services.
 In addition to leading MARINSPACE, Shelley has over 20 years of experience facilitating strategic and business planning sessions for many organizations, including the Marin Community Foundation, The Agricultural Institute of Marin, Whistelstop, the Marin Aging Action Initiative and the United Way.

 nadia lehrer - Operations manager

-Nadia Lehrer has worked as an Executive Assistant and Facilities Manager in both the corporate and non-profit sectors for the last 15 years.
-Nadia has event management and administrative operations management experience.
-Nadia is passionate about equity in education.
+Nadia Lehrer has over 15 years experience as an Executive Assistant and Facilities Manager in both the corporate and non-profit sectors.
+Nadia is passionate about educational equity in Marin County.
 Nadia has an Associates of Science in Behavioral and Social Sciences from City College of San Francisco and is currently attending San Francisco State University part-time.